Category Archives: Recreation

 DSC03878

-The trail was uphill, and Claire was getting hungry and tired.
+The trail was uphill, and Bean was getting hungry and tired.
 We stopped often.
 Our explorer made herself at home in the dirt.
 She found acorn caps, a feather, and interesting leaves.
 She took a dirt bath — handfuls of dirt thrown up in the air over herself!

 DSC03888